vakus/dotnet-deployment-versioning/README.md

 Github Action to automatically update .NET Core project files with new generated version number (.csproj).
 - Generates the version using `yy.MM.dd.patch` format. `patch` starts at 1 on new `yy.MM.dd` tags and increments every deployment on the same `yy.MM.dd`
-- Commits changes to .csproj files.
+- Makes changes to .csproj files.
+- [Optional] create commit with changes
 - Creates git tag with said version.
 - [optional] Pushes changes to your git repository.